nerdschoolbergen/all-about-testing-code/exercise-2/README.md

 :pencil2: Create a test that tests this logic (hint: It has something to do with restocking ingredients).
 :pencil2: Run the test, see that test fails with the `IllegalStateException` as cause.
 :pencil2: Use `expected` syntax above to make green again.
-:pencil2: Seems like `blend`ing a smoothie also does something with exceptions.
-Write a test confirming this.
+:pencil2: What other behaviors causes `blend` to throw exception(s)?
+Write test(s) confirming the behavior.

 # 2.2.
 Failures and errors